It’s a common question among expecting mothers: can wearing a waist trainer cause a miscarriage in early pregnancy?

 Wearing a waist trainer cannot cause a natural miscarriage in early pregnancy.
 However, it is essential to note that waist trainers should be avoided during pregnancy due to the potential health risks that they can cause.

 Miscarriage(spontaneous abortion) is spontaneous pregnancy loss before the 20th week.
 It is common, with estimates suggesting that up to 25% of all pregnancies end in miscarriage.
 The causes of miscarriage are not well understood.
-But doctors believe it is due to genetic and environmental factors.
+However, doctors believe it is due to genetic and environmental factors.

 Waist trainers are designed to snap the waist and create an hourglass figure.
 It is done by compressing the abdominal area and putting pressure on the uterus.
 This pressure can lead to discomfort.
 Hence, it can even cause the uterus to become compressed, which leads to reduced blood flow to the fetus.
 Also, it can cause the fetus to become malnourished.
 It can increase the risk of miscarriage in later pregnancy stages.